cruxppc/cruxppc-ng-3.5/notes/install.md

 configuration, install ubuntu first and then CRUX.
 In my experience, the ubuntu installer does not properly set up the boot loader when it detects a second OS and you are left with a system that is not bootable at all.
-So, wipe any existing CRUX install off, then install ubuntu and then install CEUX and then setup yaboot.conf for a dual boot configuration
+So, wipe any existing CRUX install off, then install ubuntu and then install CRUX and then setup yaboot.conf for a dual boot configuration

 The CRUX PPC install enviroment is a bootable CD, not a live CD.  /tmp is writable but you cannot 'modify' any other part of the install environment like you can with a live CD.

+Make sure the system time is reasonbly correct prior to starting the install.
+Older machines often have a dead battery and wrong clock setting.
+Make sure the clock is set to a reasonable value before starting the install.

 ## Install materials needed